nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 > [!NOTE]
 >
-> QEMU can also be installed with `brew` and others, see https://www.qemu.org/download/#macos.
+> `QEMU` can also be installed with `brew` and others, see https://www.qemu.org/download/#macos.

 Ubuntu needs some firmware to boot under UEFI on Apple Silicon.
-Said firmware should be shipped as part of the QEMU install.
+Said firmware should be shipped as part of the `QEMU` install.

-Locate the aarch64 firmware in the QEMU install:
+Locate the aarch64 firmware in the `QEMU` install:

 ```shell
 ls "$QEMU/edk2-aarch64-code.fd"
 ```

-To please UEFI we need another (blank) drive used to store NVRAM variables and more; the details are not important, I don't understand how this works but it's necessary.
-This needs to be 64MB big.

-Use the `qemu-img` tool from QEMU to create a sparse empty image:
+The boot process also requires an additional, blank 64MB drive.
+Use the `qemu-img` tool from `QEMU` to create a sparse empty image:

 ```shell
 qemu-img create -f qcow2 varstore.img 64M
 ```

-At this point we have the OS image ready, as well as two images that we won't get into.
-All these will be connected to the VM; we do miss the final and very import drive: the physical, external drive.
+At this point we have the OS image ready, the `cloud-init` "CD-ROM" image, as well as two boot-related images.
+All these will be connected to the VM; now let's actually set up the physical (external drive).

 Connect the external drive to the MacBook and when prompted tell macOS to ignore it: